Section Image

 A growing downtown Rocky Mount

 The town has a mix of local shopping and dining options, as well as national retailers and big-box stores.
 "Rocky Mount has a Walmart, a Lowe's, and we just got a Starbucks," Bratt says.
 "We also have a lot of little boutiques, mom-and-pop-type shops.
 We have several cafes and coffee houses; we've got all the fast-food chains.
 Everybody in the surrounding area comes to Rocky Mount for our Kroger and Food Lion for groceries."
 Another large draw of the town is the Harvester Performance Center: "The Harvester is a live music venue that's gotten really popular and brings in different music genre performers every weekend.
-The downtown basically surrounds that area, and right near the venue are a bunch of restaurants and the local farmers market," Bratt says.
+It's in the middle of the downtown area and surrounded by a bunch of restaurants and the local farmers market," Bratt says.

 Driving through Southwest Virginia